AlmeidaAlin3/Learning_ML/ProblemSet1/Exercise2/README.md

 The classifier’s predictions from part (2.d) were rescaled using the estimated value for alpha and the model’s predictions were plotted in the figure below, using a threshold of *p(t^(i) = 1 | x^(i)) = 0.5*.

 <a href="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise2/img/2e_plot.png"><img src="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise2/img/2e_plot.png" title="" alt="" height="200"></a>
-*Apply correction factor using validation set and test on true labels*
+*plot 2.e) Apply correction factor using validation set and test on true labels*

 &nbsp;
 *Remark: We saw that the true probability **p(t|x)** was only a constant factor away from **p(y|x)**.
 This means, if our task is to only rank examples in a particular order, then in fact we do not even need to estimate alpha.
 The rank based on p(y|x) will agree with the rank based on p(t|x).*